Books on the Thylacine

 Bernie Mace, subject: "He’s writing a book about his 50 years of thylacine research" (source)

-A fifth book, subject: a recent thylacine expedition, was in the works as of 2017.
+A third book, subject: a recent thylacine expedition, was in the works as of 2017.
 Current status unknown. (source: Anon., pers. comm.)

 Buying Secondhand Copies of Thylacine Books